jaipanchal7/jaipanchal7/README.md

 - 🔭 I’m currently working on Open source and personal projects.

-- 🌱 I’m currently learning DSA and improving SQL skills.
+- 🌱 I’m currently learning DSA, Spring Boot and improving SQL skills.

 - 👯 I’m looking to collaborate on Java.